alexwlchan/alexwlchan.net/src/notes/2024/2024-03-24-get-boto3-session.md

 ---
-layout: til
+layout: note
 date: 2024-03-24 11:34:05 +00:00
 title: Getting a boto3 Session for an IAM role using Python
 summary: Why I use Sessions in boto3, and the Python function I use to create them.
-tags:
+topics:
-  - python
+  - AWS
-  - aws
+  - Python
-old_syntax_highlighting: true
 ---
 When I worked at Wellcome, I was doing a lot of work with AWS, and I was a frequent user of boto3, the Python SDK for AWS.
 There were a lot of IAM roles, spread across multiple accounts, and I was writing Python scripts that would work with specific roles.